 So, will AI be any different?

-I don’t know yet, but YourQS aren’t sitting on the sidelines.
+I don’t know yet, but at YourQS we aren’t sitting on the sidelines.
 We have a couple of AI use cases in the R&D pipeline and will be seeing what we can achieve.

 What muddies the waters is there is a lot of “jumping on the AI bandwagon” — software systems claiming AI capability for technologies that have existed for years.
 On this basis we could call our system AI as it creates detailed and accurate costing at the push of a button, but I know that underneath is all structured logic, the same as most of these other systems, so it isn’t AI.

 What structured logic means is lots of statements like if X = this, then do this.
-These can be very, very, complex, and very smart, and so look like AI, but this is not AI.
+These can be very, very, complex, and very smart, maybe even look like AI, but this is not AI.
 For example, here is our logic flow for costing a wall, it is very smart, can handle millions of construction permutations, but is not AI.

-• b) It can’t come up with something it has never seen before.
+- b) It can’t come up with something it has never seen before.
 It might combine patterns it knows in a new way, but it won’t have that flash of inspiration that humans can.

 We trialled an AI tool from France that could take 2D drawings and convert them into 3D walls and rooms so looked promising as it would save us modelling these over the drawings.
 What we found though was that the time it took to fix the issues like having to split walls that were partly interior and partly exterior or correcting windows and doors as it couldn’t know the heights, was about the same as us modelling it ourselves.
 It did have a smart feature that created rooms from the walls, but that really isn’t AI, ArchiCAD has had this for decades.

-So is AI going to take over everything as we keep hearing?
+So, is AI going to take over everything as we keep hearing?
 No.

 Will AI have a big impact?
 Yes.